Chemistry higher tier

 well as the information needed to carry out all the processes which keep the cell and ultimately

 the organism alive.
-DNA is a very large molecule and like many large molecules it is a
+DNA is a molecule and like many large molecules it is a

 polymer

-composed of many smaller units linked together.
-In the case of DNA the smaller
+build up from of many smaller units called monomers linked together.
+In the case of DNA the small

 monomer units that